 - Determine how the idea is being developed and activated in visions and plans for re-demarcation in different parts of the city-region;

 - Assess the validity of the idea in the light of current national debates around broader local government restructuring in the near future;

 - Explore the likely benefits in relation to the likely costs of amalgamating municipalities into new metros, considering in particular the transaction costs of this merger process (especially on administrative and service delivery systems) as well as the implications for participatory governance and local government accountability;

-- Assist provincial and local government to (a) reach final conclusions on the advisability of instutionalising a province of metros, and (b) if/when this vision is instituted, how to do so in a way that minimizes costs & risks.
+- Assist provincial and local government to reach final conclusions on: (a) the advisability of institutionalising a province of metros; (b) how best to conceive of and approach the District Development Model; and (c) if/when visions for either or both a province of metros or the DDM are instituted, how best to do so in a way that minimises costs and risks.

 The study is based mainly on document analysis and key informant interviews.
 The research has academic relevance in that there are very few considered academic pieces that objectively and systematically interrogate government reasoning behind a core institutional reform objective ‘from within’, rather than simply proffering policy critique from the outside.

 As of mid-2021 an Occasional Paper is being researched and written.
 Ethics approval for the study was obtained in early 2022.
 It is intended that a draft of the paper will be completed in the 2022/23 financial year, with publication envisaged for 2023/24.

 Although it was not developed within the frame of this project, Thembani Mkhize has published a GCRO Occasional Paper that explores the political contestation around the proposed amalgamation of local municipalities to form a metropolitan government in Sedibeng.
 See summary and output here.